 Tsay is the winner of the 2005 IBM Faculty Research Award and the John Wiley and Sons Author of the Year for his book, Analysis of Financial Time Series, in probability and statistics.
 He has received nine National Science Foundation grants and holds a U.S. patent for a system and method for building a time series model.
 He has delivered invited lectures at IMF and central banks of several countries.

 He is a fellow of the American Statistical Association, the Institute of Mathematical Statistics, the Royal Statistical Society, and Academia Sinica.
-He is a coeditor of the Journal of Forecasting, and associate editor of Asia-Pacific Financial Markets, Studies in Nonlinear Dynamics and Econometrics, and Metron.
+He is a coeditor of the Statistica Sinica, and associate editor of Journal of Business and Economic Statistics , Asia-Pacific Financial Markets, Studies in Nonlinear Dynamics and Econometrics, and Metron.

 Tsay earned a bachelor's degree from the National Tsing Hua University in Taiwan in 1974 and a PhD in statistics from the University of Wisconsin-Madison in 1982.
 He joined Chicago Booth in 1989.

 2014 - 2015 Course Schedule

 Market-based credit rating, analysis of high-frequency data; financial econometrics; value at risk and extreme value theory; Markov chain Monte Carlo method; multivariate and nonlinear time series analysis; risk management.